dwiaziprasetya/dwiaziprasetya/README.md

 </div>

 <div align="justify">
-  <p>Passionate Junior Mobile Developer with a strong focus on Android.
-I specialize in building modern Android applications using Kotlin and Jetpack Compose, while also expanding my knowledge in iOS and cross-platform development.
+  <p>Passionate Junior Mobile Developer with a strong focus on Android & IOS.
+I specialize in building modern Mobile applications using Flutter and Jetpack Compose, while also expanding my knowledge in multi-platform development.
 Committed to continuous learning and effective collaboration in impactful projects.</p>
 </di

 <div align="left">